Union Bank of Switzerland: Merger with Swiss Bank Corporation

 The combined UBS logo incorporated UBS's name with SBC's "three keys" symbol.

-During the mid-1990s, UBS came under fire from dissident shareholders, critical of bank's relatively conservative management and lower return on equity.
+During the mid-1990s, UBS came under fire from dissident shareholders, critical of the bank's relatively conservative management and lower return on equity.
 Martin Ebner, through his investment trust, BK Vision became the largest shareholder in UBS and attempted to force a major restructuring of the bank's operations.
 The battles between Ebner and UBS management proved a distraction to the bank in the mid-1990s.
 Looking to take advantage of the situation, Credit Suisse approached UBS about a merger that would have created the second largest bank in the world in 1996.
 UBS's management and board unanimously rebuffed the proposed merger.
 Ebner, who supported the idea of a merger, led a major shareholder revolt that resulted in the replacement of UBS's chairman, Robert Studer.
 Studer's successor Mathis Cabiallavetta would be one of the key architects of the merger with Swiss Bank Corporation.

 The Union Bank of Switzerland's principal office at Bahnhofstrasse 45 in Zürich served as the headquarters for the combined bank.

 On 8 December 1997, Union Bank of Switzerland and Swiss Bank Corporation announced an all-stock merger.
 At the time of the merger, Union Bank of Switzerland and Swiss Bank Corporation were the second and third largest banks in Switzerland, respectively both trailing Credit Suisse.
 Discussions between the two banks had begun several months earlier, less than a year after rebuffing Credit Suisse's merger overtures.

 The all-stock merger resulted in the creation UBS AG, a huge new bank with total assets of more than US$590 billion.
 Also referred to as the "New UBS" to distinguish itself from the former Union Bank of Switzerland, the combined bank became the second largest in the world, at that time, behind only the Bank of Tokyo-Mitsubishi.
 Additionally, the merger pulled together the banks' various asset management businesses to create the world's largest money manager, with approximately US$910 billion in assets under management.